-- Completed/signed application form with required application fee. - Resume or vita. - Three professional/academic recommendations. - Essay responding to questions on application form. - Graduate Record Exam (GRE) scores sent directly from the Educational Testing Service.
+- Completed/signed application form with required application fee. - Official transcripts from all post-secondary colleges or universities attended.
+This includes transcripts from part-time study and from institutions that have awarded the applicant a bachelor's, master's, or doctoral degree or an advanced certificate.
+Students who fail to submit the final degree posted transcript will not be permitted to register. - Applicants who hold degrees or have earned credits from non-U.S. institutions must have a course-by-course evaluation of their academic records done by a recognized evaluation services agency before they can be considered for admission to a degree program.
+Loyola recommends World Education Services, Inc. (www.wes.org). - Resume or curriculum vita. - Three professional/academic recommendations. - Essay responding to questions on application form. - Graduate Record Exam (GRE) scores sent directly from the Educational Testing Service.
 General Test is required unless the applicant holds a graduate degree from an accredited institution; Subject Test is optional.
 Scores must be from test administrations within the previous five years.
-Loyola's C.E.E.B. code is 5370. - Official transcripts from each college or university attended.
-Transcripts from studies not conducted in English must be submitted with a certified English translation (course by course, grades, and credits) by the World Education Service.
+Loyola's C.E.E.B. code is 5370.